 We supply a special selection of holiday cottages in the Peak District, with havens of vivid greens, fantastic verges and sterling stretches of rivers, which attract millions of visitors a year to one of the country’s most beloved getaway spots.

 With plenty of idyllic holiday cottages in the Peak District ready to be enjoyed, trust cottages allow you to escape the city and relax in peaceful, rural England.
 An abundance of wildlife and nature surrounds the Peak District and the artistic landscape goes unrivalled.

-The Grade I listed property that is Norbury Manor is an elegant abode that boasts a charming character, comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
-This historic house has bellowing views of the Peak District and is a popular choice for walking with White Peak near by.
+The Grade I listed property that is Norbury Manor is an elegant abode that boasts a charming character and comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
+This historic house has bellowing views of the Peak District and is a popular choice for walking with White Peak nearby.

 Perfect for both couples and families, Darfar is neatly located on the banks of the River Manifold.
 The novelty feature to this holiday cottage is the special wood burner, making those cooler evenings something to look forward to after a leisurely day of exploring the National Park.